gatling/frontline-doc/content/reference/current/plugins/script/index.md

 ---
 title: "Manual scripting"
-description: "Learn how to configure a script to handle your simulations."
+description: "Learn how to configure a script to run your simulations."
-lead: "Integrate your simulations to your CI with a script."
+lead: "Run your FrontLine simulations from your CI."
 date: 2021-03-08T13:50:17+01:00
 lastmod: 2021-03-08T13:50:17+01:00
 weight: 50040